TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - You need to check if target k exists in the array.
 - Duplicates make this problem trickier because the usual binary-search logic may fail when nums[mid] == nums[low] == nums[high].
 - Return:
-  * True â†’ if target exists
+  * True → if target exists
-  * False â†’ if target does not exist
+  * False → if target does not exist
 ---

 ## 2. Constraints